 - We Can Restore Ourselves.
 One's original nature can be forgotten but never obliterated.
 The capacity for restoration is innate; healing is one of the basic attributes of life itself.
 It may, however, require skilled help to enact self-healing effectively.

 - Healing Happens in Community.
-Indigenous practitioners have always known that if one is sick, the village is sick, and that personal and social dysfunction both need to be addressed.
-Failure to involve related others impedes healing.
-Thus, all the arts have the potential to be healing arts.
+Indigenous practitioners have always known that if one is sick, the village is sick, and that personal and social dysfunction always need to be addressed.

 - It Takes More Than One.
 We are complex.
 We are injured at different levels.
 The healing process, therefore, may need to be a long one, with a variety of guides over time.